-Group 1 Automotive's operations include four core business segments: New Vehicles (57% of sales); Used Vehicles (24%); Parts & Service (12%); and Finance & Insurance.
+Group 1 Automotive's operations include four core business segments: New Vehicles (59% of sales); Used Vehicles (27%); Parts & Service (11%); and Finance & Insurance.
 In the UK the auto dealer operates through its subsidiary Group 1 Automotive UK Ltd.

+Like its rival AutoNation, Group 1 Automotive is focusing on acquiring import and luxury brand dealerships.
+The Houston-based auto dealer is also expanding internationally, both in the UK (where it already has an established presence) and in Brazil, a new market for the company.
+Those countries accounted for 17% of sales in 2013.
 The company's strategy also includes growing its higher margin parts and services business, growing its share of the new and used vehicle market, taking advantage of its size to boost efficiency, and continuing to make strategic acquisitions.
 In recent years Group 1 has seen import and luxury brands account for an increased share of its business.
-Indeed, in 2012 they accounted for 81% of its sales mix, with domestic brands contributing 19%.
+Indeed, in 2013 they accounted for more than 75% of its sales mix, with domestic brands contributing 19%.
 That's quite a switch from 2005, when domestic brands totaled about 36% of sales.

 Mergers and Acquisitions